PrismRL/prism/docs/source/making-a-roguelike/part13.rst

    return Drink

-Finally we'll heal the actor for the amount of the drinkable's healing, if any.

 Brewing the potion
 ------------------

 Create a new file in ``modules/game/actors`` called ``vitalitypotion.lua``.
+We register a new item with our new ``Drinkable`` component.
+We'll make it heal for 5 and apply a health bonus of 5 as well.

 .. code-block:: lua